zenahirsch/personal-website/src/content/posts/one-year.md

 Thank you to everyone who supported us before, during, and after our fertility journey.

-\***

-If you have the means and would like to make a donation to the fund, you can send a check directly to The Fertility Center (put “Family Building Fund” in the memo):
+_If you have the means and would like to make a donation to the fund, you can send a check directly to The Fertility Center (put “Family Building Fund” in the memo):_

     The Fertility Center
     Attn: Kathleen Wade
     3230 Eagle Park Drive NE, Suite 100
     Grand Rapids, MI 49525

-Alternatively, for those who can’t find their checkbooks (you know who you are), you can send me cash via Venmo and I will send in a check for you.

-100% of all donations go directly to patients in need.
-You can read more about the Family Building Fund [here](https://www.fertilitycentermi.com/family-building-fund/).
+_100% of all donations go directly to patients in need.
+You can read more about the Family Building Fund_ [_here_](https://www.fertilitycentermi.com/family-building-fund/)_._

-Thank you!
+_Thank you!_